-The Summerland Museum and Archives (SMAS) exists to collect, preserve, research, interpret, and display objects that are historically significant to our community.
-These objects reflect the history of the Summerland district and the immediate surrounding area, from the period from pre-contact, including Indigenous history, to the present.
+The Summerland Museum and Archives Society (SMAS) exists to collect, preserve, research, interpret, and display objects that are historically significant to our community.
+These objects reflect the history of the Summerland District and the immediate surrounding area, from the period from pre-contact, including Indigenous history, to the present.

 The Summerland Museum and Archives Society has its roots with the Summerland Museum Group, which organized regular meetings for two years after its founding in 1965.
 The group began collecting artifacts, which were stored in personal homes.

 The Society was registered under the B.C.
 Societies Act in 1969 as the Summerland Museum & Arts Society, and two years later the first official museum opened in a small, cement-block addition to the Summerland arena.
 When the arena was demolished in 1975, the cement-block addition was deemed inadequate, and artifacts were returned to storage.